 Matthew Souter, Artistic Director

 “In complete command of his instrument” and “very musical in the finest way...”, so wrote the world-famous conductor Antal Dorati about Matthew Souter when proposing him for the principal viola position in the Royal Philharmonic Orchestra at just 22 years of age.
-Leonard Bernstein and Claudio Abbado, who Matthew Souter also worked with in a principal capacity likewise took a personal interest in his early career; Abbado described him as “an outstanding viola player” and it was with the help of these and many other similarly distinguished musicians that he has gone on to enjoy a fine career himself as a concert artist.
+Leonard Bernstein and Claudio Abbado, who Matthew Souter also worked with in a principal capacity likewise assisted Souter in his early career; Abbado described him as “an outstanding viola player”.

 “You are truly fortunate to have a musician of the calibre of Matthew Souter conducting the Finzi Chamber Orchestra.”